Kansas Truck Accident Lawyers

-Tractor-trailer accidents in Kansas often result in serious injuries or the loss of life.
-Whether you're dealing with a collision caused by a speeding 18-wheeler on Interstate 70 in Topeka or a truck driver asleep at the wheel on I-35 near Wichita, you need an experienced attorney on your side, fighting for your rights.
-You need Bretz & Young.
+Tractor-trailer accidents in Kansas often result in serious injuries and fatalities.
+Due to their immense size and weight, large commercial trucks often cause massive destruction when they collide with smaller passenger vehicles.
+Whether you were involved in a collision caused by a speeding 18-wheeler on Interstate 70 in Topeka, or you lost a loved one in a crash caused by a truck driver who fell asleep at the wheel on I-35 near Wichita, you need an experienced attorney on your side, fighting for your rights.
+You need Bretz Injury Law.

-Located in Hutchinson and serving truck accident victims throughout Kansas, our law firm has a well-earned reputation for delivering exceptional service and top-notch results.
-We have recovered more than $100 million in verdicts and settlements for our clients, including a $2 million truck accident settlement for an injury victim.
+Located in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays and serving truck accident victims throughout Kansas, Bretz Injury Law has a well-earned reputation for providing clients with the attentive and personalized service they deserve, as well as the aggressive advocacy they need.
+We have recovered more than $300 million in verdicts and settlements for our clients, including multiple six, seven, and eight-figure results.

-Truck accidents generally are more complicated than car accidents.
-In crashes involving large commercial vehicles, it's critical to examine whether regulations were followed.
+Truck accidents are generally more complicated than standard car accidents.
+In crashes involving large commercial vehicles, it is critical to examine whether regulations were followed.
 There also may be multiple layers of liability.
 The driver and his or her employer may be responsible.
 It is also possible that a third party, such as a company that loaded the trailer, may have been negligent.
-Don't try to handle your accident on your own.
-Seek experienced legal counsel immediately.
-Talk to us today to find out about your legal options.

 There are many different kinds of truck accidents.
 Some of the most common truck accidents we deal with at our firm include: